RawBOT/txt-to-vita-manual/README.md

 The script has the following dependencies:
 * Python 3
 * Pillow `pip install Pillow`
+* BeautifulSoup4 `pip install beautifulsoup4`

 Here are the usage instructions:

 ```
-Usage: main.py [OPTIONS] FILE
+Usage: main.py [OPTIONS] FILE_URL

-Converts a text file into PNG files to be used as a Vita manual
+Converts a text file into PNG files to be used as a Vita manual.
+If FILE_URL is remote (e.g. Internet), then it will be downloaded and processed.

 Options:
   --version             show program's version number and exit